jonniedarko/park-it/README.md

 ### Libraries

 - `src/lib/transformers.ts`: Utility functions.
+Currently used to convert the firebase data into format for Mui Grid (columns and rows)
 - `src/lib/validators.ts`: Validation functions.
+Currently just js & regex for very basic phone and license plate validation.
+For more complex validation I would use either something like [zod](https://github.com/colinhacks/zod) or [Magic-Regex](https://github.com/danielroe/magic-regexp)

 ### Middleware

-- `src/middleware.ts`: Middleware for route protection.
+- `src/middleware.ts`: Middleware for route protection with white list of public paths.

 ## Prioritized Tasks to Meet Minimum Criteria